ibmresilient/resilient-community-apps/fn_google_cloud_functions/README.md

 Why not build out a cloud function which does that work for you under a different network configuration and target that instead.

 Note: This Package depends on the fn_utilities package. fn_utilities must be installed for the function to work as expected.

-The output of the Google Cloud Function is fed downstream into a Utility function called Base64ToAttachment.
+In this example Workflow the output of the Google Cloud Function is used as an input into a Utility function called Base64ToAttachment.
 This function takes the base64 result from the previous function and saves it in the Resilient Platform as an attachment.
 ## app.config settings:
 ```python